bs2kbs2k/smlinux/README.md

 *Note that precaching these textures will make the game use more memory and increase initial startup time, but may be necessary for some computers.*

 On the sm64nx fork only, 60fps is already default, and with InstallHD in addition to the models and textures mentioned above, a few other add-ons are obtained which can be enabled from the in-game menu if you prefer, including SGI models and HD Luigi.

+On the render96ex fork, the latest Render 96 Model Pack and Render 96 Texture Pack will be applied.
+Note these are large so require more download time, game load time, and better comupter to perform well.

 Some of these addons require files remaining available in discord or github, so not gauranteed to work.
 What is included with this option may periodically change as new mods are released.